9 Must-Have Tools When Working with Remote Freelancers

 - Share Word formatted documents, excel spreadsheets, and even powerpoint presentations from one place

 - Grant access to team members to edit existing documents

 - Make real-time changes, access edit history, and even leave comments

 - Chat with your freelancer about a document

 - Organize documents into files

-Because Google Docs is a cloud service, you can access your documents from any device, making it the perfect tool for you and your freelancers.
+Because Google Docs is a cloud service, you can access your documents (for example, Excel spreadsheets for accounting) from any device, making it the perfect tool for you and your freelancers.

 8. I Done This